Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: RL adaptive time-stepping performance

+The observed trade-off between speed and accuracy appears particularly favorable for typical earthquake simulation use cases.
+Large-scale parametric studies that explore variations in initial stress conditions, friction parameters, or fault geometry often require hundreds or thousands of individual simulations.
+In such contexts, a 10$\times$ speedup that enables exploration of a much broader parameter space may provide greater scientific value than maintaining strict accuracy in cumulative metrics.
+Similarly, for real-time or near-real-time applications such as earthquake early warning systems or dynamic rupture forecasting, the ability to complete simulations within stringent time constraints outweighs the need for precise long-term slip accumulation.
+Moreover, the method's successful generalization to the 5 km$\times$5 km fault configuration, which was not included in the training set, demonstrates robustness and suggests that the learned policy captures fundamental aspects of the adaptive time-stepping problem rather than overfitting to specific training scenarios.

+Nevertheless, the convergence difficulties observed for extreme values of the speed-accuracy parameter $\alpha$ reveal important limitations.
+For $\alpha\leq0.5$, the policy's aggressive pursuit of computational speed leads to repeated selection of non-convergent time steps, while for $\alpha\geq16$, an overly conservative approach paradoxically results in convergence failures—though the precise mechanism for this latter behavior warrants further investigation.
+These boundaries suggest that the learned policy operates within a specific regime of the speed-accuracy trade-off space, beyond which the assumptions encoded during training no longer hold.
+Future work might address these limitations by modifying reward functions to incorporate additional penalties for non-convergence or exploring different reward function forms.

-\subsection{Transfer learning}
+\subsubsection{Transfer learning}

-While the previous sections showcased that the RL-based method offers an advantage in speed and accuracy over the heuristic-based method, it also revealed a drawback, i.e., a lack of robustness.
-Specifically, there were seven scenarios in which the RL-based time stepper did not converge.
-This is not unexpected since the spatiotemporal frictional instability becomes more complex as the mesh is refined.
-Although using non-deterministic time steps may reduce the non-convergence, its stochastic behavior produces inconsistent results.
-However, training the TQC network further on a more finely discretized simulation (transfer learning) can successfully alleviate the convergence problem.
-The trained TQC network for $\alpha=2$ undergoes additional training on a new scenario (transfer learning).
-The new scenario is for a fault with $L_x=L_y=L_z= 3$ [km] configuration and with a discretization of 30 by 30 elements.
-By applying further training rather than solely training on a 30 by 30 element discretization, transfer learning provides similar performance but takes considerably less time, as shown in~\ref{app1}.
+While the previous sections demonstrated that the proposed RL-based adaptive time stepper offers faster speed than the heuristic-based and PI methods, it also showed relatively low accuracy.
+To address this issue further, we seek to train the TQC network on a finer discretization (transfer learning) to improve computational speed and accuracy.
+The trained TQC network for $\alpha=8$ is further trained on a new scenario (transfer learning).
+The new scenario is for a fault with $L_x=L_z=3$ [km] configuration and a 30-by-30 element discretization.